edsu/fondz/README.md

 which contains a Word document `abc.doc`, and the second which contains a WordPerfect document `def.wpd`.

-    % fondz create example /path/to/a/bag /path/to/another/bag
+    % fondz create "Collection Name" example /path/to/a/bag /path/to/another/bag
     % tree example/
     example/
     ├── css